 Unfortunately, the people who suffer the most from this issue are those who are proud.
 They allow a pet doctrine to keep them away from having their soul nourished and fed.
 They reject what God has accepted.
 They starve their souls to feed their egos.
 They strain at a gnat and swallow a camel.
 The worst part is that they so often drag their children through this as well.

 I know many people who are bitter and alone because they do not have Christian fellowship or discipleship.
 They will not fellowship with a good church because of one or two “major” issues.
 Many times their “major” issues are not major to Christ.
 These pet doctrines and practices keep them severed from the vine that is Christ causing their spiritual life to suffer.
 The problem is that they are so blinded by their pride that they do not see it.
 Please, don’t let your pet doctrine destroy your soul.
+If your pet needs to be dewormed, do it.
+If you need telemedicine for pets, get them.

 Although I may appear to many as a dogmatic on doctrine, I actually have grown spiritually by listening to the teachings of marvelous Christian men from all across the doctrinal spectrum (secondary issues, not primary.)
 I probably learned the most about the Christian life from Arminian, charismatics who were egalitarian (everything that I am not.)
 I have learned from Anabaptists, Reformed Baptists, Independent Baptists, Presbyterians, and everything in between.
 This is not to say that doctrine does not matter!
 But what I have found is this: many people who hold to my pet doctrines are hopelessly lost, and many people who do not hold to my pet doctrines are gloriously saved.
 The bottom line, “By this shall all men know that ye are my disciples, if ye have love one to another.”